liyuanhe211/Energy_Diagram_Plotter_CDXML/README.md

 ![image](https://user-images.githubusercontent.com/18537705/160620003-5657e605-e95c-495b-aeae-b43006e78b6b.png)

 The input file format used by the program is explained in the following image.
 Should be easy to understand comparing left to right.
-I also give several more complicated examples:
+I also give [several other examples](https://github.com/liyuanhe211/Energy_Diagram_Plotter_CDXML/tree/main/Examples):

 ![image](https://user-images.githubusercontent.com/18537705/160621422-05274905-5b1e-43b7-8cde-1ae80577d795.png)